 Photos courtesy Creative Commons

 Watching trumpeter swans gliding on the open water is an incredible, beautiful sight.
-They’re the world’s largest waterfowl with a standing height of up to five feet, a wingspan from 7-8 feet, and weight ranging from 21 to 30 pounds.
+They’re the world’s largest waterfowl with a standing height of up to five feet, a wingspan from 7 to 8 feet, and weight ranging from 21 to 30 pounds.
 Despite their size, their gracefulness on the water is flawless.

 And their calls are unmistakable.
 They sound like a trumpet.